Easy turkey pumpkin chili is perfect for Fall! Black beans and jalapenos give it a Southwestern kick. A rich and tasty cold weather meal.

 I can’t really help you out with the dishes unless you are willing to arrange transportation for me on Friday and pay me a substantial sum to clean up your kitchen.
 Might I suggest buying a bigger dishwasher or forcing your children, if you have any, into indentured servitude?
 I can offer up a suggestion on what to do with the pile of meat sitting in your fridge destined for a month’s worth of turkey sandwiches.
 Make chili.

-This is a post I have been sitting on for about two months now.
+I have been sitting on this recipe for Turkey Pumpkin Chili for two month now.
 The minute the weather even hinted of cooler temperatures I was whipping this recipe out.
 I have made it twice already this season.
 I was intrigued by the fact that this recipe called for a can of pumpkin.
 Trust me, this does not taste “pumpkin-y” at all.
 It actually has a nice Southwestern flair and the pumpkin helps to thicken the broth.

 My husband swears this chili is better than his mother’s (please don’t tell her that).
 A few weeks ago my Dad stopped by for dinner and helped himself to three bowls.
 Please, don’t punish your taste buds by eating a month’s worth of boring turkey tetrazzini.
 Just make this chili.